 Store in the freezer in an air tight container for up to 3 months.

-When ready to eat, take them out of the freezer and let them rest at room temperature for about 5 minutes before enjoying.
+I eat them straight from the freezer!
+But, you can also let them rest at room temperature for about 5 minutes before enjoying.

 I hope you will love these fruity raw bites as much as we do!
 If you try them, please leave a comment below and rate the recipe to let us know how they were.